josgoo/Halite/README.md

 ![A halite game.](images/halite.gif)</div>

 Before reading further, be sure to take a moment to skim the [game rules](https://www.kaggle.com/c/halite/overview/halite-rules) to have a better understanding of how everything works.
 This post is divided into two sections.
 The first section discusses our macro-level takeaways from the competition and the development skills we learned, while the second section dives into the agent implementation specifics.
-Big thanks to Kaggle and Two Sigma for creating an incredibly fun and well-run simulation competition, as well as our fellow competitors for their fascinating insights and awesome writeups!
+Big thanks to Kaggle and Two Sigma for creating an incredibly fun and well-run simulation competition, as well as to our fellow competitors for their fascinating insights and awesome writeups!

 # 1. What We Learned about Approaching a Halite Problem